mareloraby/Coast-Guard/readme.md

 - The agent’s capacity can be either 1 or 2.

-- The grid size is 3 X 3 or 4 X 4.
+- The grid size is 3x3 or 4x4.

 ### Example run: